avventoapps/Telefyna-App/telefyna/README.md

 This project contains a client side application for managing Telefyna's configurations which includes programming/scheduling

 ## TODO
-- [ ] add current program tracking on the schedule preview
+- [ ] add current program tracking on the schedule preview | Not necessary
-- [ ] fix or support caching config on client side
+- [x] fix or support caching config on client side
 - [x] fill up colors for proceeding slots
 - [x] Build entire schedule preview
 - [x] Binding config.json to dom elements in memory